-The committee continues to assess the carrying value of assets and liabilities incurred in the course of its business as the business moves forward.
-It also continues to review the effectiveness of the Group's systems of risk management and internal controls in accordance with the ASX Principles and having regard to recent market developments.
+The committee continues to assess the carrying value of assets and liabilities incurred in the course of its business.
+It also continues to review the effectiveness of the Group's systems of risk management and internal controls in accordance with the ASX Principles and recent business performance.

-During 2019, the Audit and Risk Committee considered tax transparency, the outcomes of a number of internal audit reviews, changes to whistleblower requirements, undertook a holistic review of the Group's insurance, and reviewed the outcome of the third party internal audit tender results.
+During 2020, the Audit and Risk Committee considered tax transparency, the outcomes of a number of internal audit reviews, updated the Whistleblower Policy to reflect expanded requirements, undertook a holistic review of the Group's insurance, tendered and appointed a new insurance broker and appointed a new third party internal audit provider.

-Committee membership during 2019
+Committee membership during 2020